 Last year I immersed myself into the blogging world more and became members of various Facebook groups where all the options kind of poured out.
 By using WordPress at both work and within the music website I edited I knew quite a bit about WordPress and the Plugins, and knew from then that I wanted to move over.
 But there was little point in moving over without going self-hosted as the customizable side of WordPress is far more on the .org version than the .com version which doesn’t require you to be self-hosted.

 I spent ages worrying about making the change and I kept putting it off.
 Would I lose my comments?
-Would my blog experience down-time?
+Would my blog experience downtime?
 Fortunately due to research and planning both of these questions were a no.

 The first thing I did before anything was to download Disqus to my Blogger blog as this is the easiest way to transfer over comments from Blogger to WordPress (More on that later).
 Next up was to buy my hosting.
 I chose TSOhost as almost all bloggers I spoke to unanimously said that they used they/ they were good/ they helped with migration etc.

-As soon as I signed up I contacted their support team and said I needed some help but I wanted to firstly have my site on a temporary URL so I could work on my layout etc and make it look nice before people saw it.
+As soon as I signed up I contacted their support team and said I needed some help but I wanted to first have my site on a temporary URL so I could work on my layout etc and make it look nice before people saw it.
 Their customer service team were amazing and sent me a temporary URL (it was something like rhianwestbury.gridhost.com) and login details.
-For the next few days I worked behind the scenes creating the site you can see now while all my readers and fellow bloggers could see my old Blogger site.
+For the next few days, I worked behind the scenes creating the site you can see now while all my readers and fellow bloggers could see my old Blogger site.

 The first thing I did was to export all of my posts from Blogger to WordPress.
 You can export your content (including links/ images etc) from Blogger through the settings options and then on WordPress click tools and import.
 It’s as simple as that.
-During this time when I was uploading new content I just re-uploaded it to WordPress as well as Blogger so I didn’t need to import.
-I quickly downloaded the Yoast SEO plugin to ensure that I could optimise my blog as much as possible going forward.
+During this time when I was uploading new content, I just re-uploaded it to WordPress as well as Blogger so I didn’t need to import.
+I quickly downloaded the Yoast SEO plugin to ensure that I could optimize my blog as much as possible going forward.

 Once my content was on the site I checked through each post to ensure that the images appeared (some of them I had to re-upload), checked the formatting to add line breaks/ edit out blank lines etc and make sure it visually looked good.
 With WordPress you get a featured image option which is the image which appears on your homepage and is the top image on your page so for my posts I had to get rid of the image at the top of the page and upload it as a featured image.